-The Best Spots To Chop Down Your Own Christmas Tree in Canada
+Where You Can Chop Down Your Own Christmas Tree in Canada

 Find it: Range Rd 272, Falun, firevergreen.com

 The rundown: Can we talk about how many kinds of trees this family tree farm grows?
 Nine species, to be exact.
 So you’re bound to find one that speaks to you, no matter what your Christmas tree #lewk is.
-During the first two weekends of December, the farm offers sleigh rides and hot chocolate, too, so festive vibes abound.

 Times: All week from 9 a.m. to 5 p.m.

-Prices: Starting at $65 per tree, $50 per tree during the weekday
+Prices: Starting at $70 per tree, $50 per Blue Spruce, Balsam fir, and smaller trees during the weekday, cash or check only

 Species: Colorado Blue Spruce, Black Hills Spruce, White Spruce, Balsam Fir, Scots Pine, Ponderosa Pine, Lodge Pole Pine, Siberian Larch and Paper Birch